Lindsay0214/Lindsay0214/README.md

 ### Hi there 👋

-- I’m currently working on Cloudlytics Data
+- I’m currently working on Giloo
 - How to reach me： lliny0214tw@icloud.com 📫